 the ability to import CSV files to create new schedules,

-the ability to copy existing events into a new draft schedule (including mapped curriculum tags, event descriptions and instructions, affiliated resources, etc.),
+the ability to copy existing events into a new draft schedule (including mapped curriculum tags, event descriptions and instructions, event resources, etc.),

 the ability to easily create recurring events,